BenW0/flashlight-GLUI-example/README.md

-This repository contains the cuda for engineers template code for the flashlight app, modified with a simple GLUI front end.
+This repository contains the cuda for engineers template code for the flashlight app, modified with a simple GLUI front end, and modified to use CMake.

-To run, you will need the NVIDIA CUDA Toolkit and Visual Studio 2013.
-Compilation on linux and OS X is also possible with the provided makefile.
+To run, you will need the NVIDIA CUDA Toolkit and an appropriate (CUDA-compatible) compiler for your OS.

-I built GLUI from source using the first change suggested [here][https://masdel.wordpress.com/2010/06/13/installing-glui-using-vc-on-windows/] using Visual Studio 2013.
+GLUI 2.36 (http://glui.sourceforge.net/) source tweaked using the first change suggested [here][https://masdel.wordpress.com/2010/06/13/installing-glui-using-vc-on-windows/] is included, with a CMake build of its own.

-Binaries, libraries, and headers for FreeGLUT (http://www.transmissionzero.co.uk/software/freeglut-devel/), and GLUI (http://glui.sourceforge.net/) are also included for your convenience.
+Windows binaries (maybe only VS 2013 binaries), libraries, and headers for FreeGLUT (http://www.transmissionzero.co.uk/software/freeglut-devel/), and GLEW (glew.sourceforge.net) are also included for your convenience.
 Those files are covered by the license agreements of their respective projects.

+##To Build
+First, build GLUI, unless your platform has a package already present for it.
+Use CMake on (libs/glui/CMakeLists.txt) to create a build environment for GLUI in libs/glui/bin and compile.
+If on Windows, be sure to build both debug and release variants.

+Next, create a build environment for flashlight using CMake (flashlight/CMakeLists.txt).
+It should automatically find the GLUI libraries, and if on Windows can retrieve FreeGLUT and GLEW from the included copies as well.

+##Errata
 Tweaks by Ben Weiss; original source by Duane Storti and Mete Yyurtoglu.

 Original readme: